pulumi/terraform-provider-aws/website/docs/r/s3_access_point.html.markdown

 Provides a resource to manage an S3 Access Point.

-~> **NOTE on Access Points and Access Point Policies:** Terraform provides both a standalone [Access Point Policy](s3control_access_point_policy.html) resource and an Access Point resource with a resource policy defined in-line.
+~> **NOTE on Access Points and Access Point Policies:** This provider provides both a standalone Access Point Policy resource and an Access Point resource with a resource policy defined in-line.
 You cannot use an Access Point with in-line resource policy in conjunction with an Access Point Policy resource.
 Doing so will cause a conflict of policies and will overwrite the access point's resource policy.

--> Advanced usage: To use a custom API endpoint for this Terraform resource, use the [`s3control` endpoint provider configuration](/docs/providers/aws/index.html#s3control), not the `s3` endpoint provider configuration.
+-> Advanced usage: To use a custom API endpoint for this resource, use the `s3control` endpoint provider configuration), not the `s3` endpoint provider configuration.

 ## Example Usage